nicangeli/D3TreeParser/README.md

 D3TreeParser
 ============

-Parser that builds a D3 Tree graph from simple text format
+Parser that builds a D3 Tree graph from simple text format as such:

+    ROOT
+    -NODE1
+    --NODE2
+    -NODE3
+    --NODE4
+    ---NODE5
+    -NODE6